MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 This assumes a class is created for **EmbedConfig** and **TileEmbedConfig**.
 A sample of these are available within the **Models\EmbedConfig.cs** file and the **Models\TileEmbedConfig.cs file**.

 ### Load an item using JavaScript
 You can use JavaScript to load a report into a div element on your web page.
-The sample uses an **EmbedConfig** model and a **TileEmbedConfig** model along with views for a report.

-Here is a sample of adding a report item to your application.
+Here is a sample that uses an **EmbedConfig** model and a **TileEmbedConfig** model along with views for a report.

 *A sample of adding a report, dashboard, or tile is available within the Views\Home\EmbedReport.cshtml, Views\Home\EmbedDashboard.cshtml, or the Views\Home\Embedtile.cshtml files in the [sample application](#embed-your-content-within-a-sample-application).*